 First Timer's Guide to Stowe

 Take a 360 virtual tour of the mountain in both fall and the winter for just a taste of what Stowe Mountain Resort is all about.
+Or enjoy this week’s photos or check out the Video Gallery for a sense of what’s happening on and around the mountains.

-Mt.
-Mansfield is Vermont’s highest peak (4395') and offers a wide range of terrain for every ability level.
-It’s well-known for the double-black diamond (most difficult) “Front Four” trails, but also offers some of the longest intermediate cruisers in the East, and a lovely group of beginner trails in the Toll House area.
+Mount Mansfield is Vermont’s highest peak (4,395') and offers a wide range of skiing terrain for every ability level.
+It’s well known for the double-black diamond (most difficult) “Front Four” trails, but also offers some of the longest intermediate cruisers in the East, and a lovely group of beginner trails in the Toll House area.
 Spruce Peak is geared toward beginner and intermediate skiers and riders.
 Lower Spruce – the area nearest the Spruce Base Area Complex – is a great place to learn, while Upper Spruce is the next step up.
-Check out the interactive trail guide and think about where you’d like to explore.
-Check out the different Mountain Zones to get a feel for the places that suit your style and ability.
-Interested in cross-country skiing or snowshoeing?
-See this week’s photos , or check out the Video Gallery for a sense of what’s happening on and around the mountains.
+View our interactive trail guide and check out the different Mountain Zones to plan where you’d like to explore.
+Mount Mansfield also offers cross-country skiing or snowshoeing.

 Getting here and

 Base Lodge): 7416 Mountain Road, Stowe, VT 05672

 Please note, GPS directions have been known to produce mixed results.
 Please call ahead if more information is needed.
 800-253-4SKI